libsdl-org/SDL/docs/README-migration.md

 The following functions have been removed:
 * SDL_GetClosestFullscreenDisplayMode()
+* SDL_GetDisplayDPI() - not reliable across platforms, approximately replaced by multiplying `display_scale` in the structure returned by SDL_GetDesktopDisplayMode() times 160 on iPhone and Android, and 96 on other platforms.
 * SDL_GetDisplayMode()
 * SDL_GetNumDisplayModes() - replaced with SDL_GetFullscreenDisplayModes()
 * SDL_GetNumVideoDisplays() - replaced with SDL_GetDisplays()